-Lang Lang’s boundless drive to attract new audiences to classical music has brought him recognition: he was presented with the 2010 Crystal Award in Davos and was picked as one of the 250 Young Global Leaders by the World Economic Forum.
-He is also the recipient of honorary doctorates from the Royal College of Music, Manhattan School of Music, and New York University.
-In 2016 Lang Lang was invited to the Vatican to perform for Pope Francis.
-He has also performed for numerous other international dignitaries, including four US presidents and monarchs from many nations.
+In 2013 the Secretary General of the United Nations designated Lang Lang as a Messenger of Peace focusing on global education.
+He was presented with the 2010 Crystal Award in Davos and named one of the 250 Young Global Leaders by the World Economic Forum.
+He has received honorary doctorates from the Royal College of Music, Manhattan School of Music, and New York University.
+In December 2011 Lang Lang was honored with the highest prize awarded by the Ministry of Culture of the People’s Republic of China.
+He received the Merit of the Federal Republic of Germany and was named a Chevalier des Arts et des Lettres.
+In 2016 he was invited to the Vatican to perform for Pope Francis.
+He has also performed for numerous other international dignitaries, including four US presidents.